Tempurturtul/junior-dev/README.md

 ***A work in progress.***

-Home page built with clean and simple HTML, CSS, and JavaScript.
+Home page built with vanilla HTML, CSS, and JavaScript.

 Includes a personal blog and portfolio.